cognica-io/aeca-python/README.md

-# cognica-python
+# Cognica Client for Python

-A Python client for Appspand Cognica
+A Python client for Cognica